Data Breach Compensation Claims Guide

 If you make a successful personal data breach claim, you could be awarded compensation for your material and non-material damage.

-Material damage refers to the psychological harm you have suffered due to your personal data being breached.
+Non-material damage refers to the mental harm caused by the compromise of your personal information.
 For example, you may suffer with anxiety following a personal data breach.

 To help value mental suffering in data breach cases, those responsible for evaluating claims may refer to the guideline compensation brackets for psychiatric injuries within the Judicial College Guidelines (JCG).
 This text contains a list of mental injuries alongside compensation guidelines for each.